camunda-consulting/camunda-7-code-examples/snippets/embedded-engine-without-spring/README.md

 ### Websphere Runtime
 There is a branch to change the configuration to run on WebSphere with transaction support.

-It starts with a WebSphereProcessEngineConfiguration, referenced in the processes.xml.
+It starts with a `com.camunda.demo.embedded_engine_without_spring.conf.WebSphereProcessEngineConfiguration`, referenced in the processes.xml.

+This configuration class sets the transaction mamanger to an undocumented IBM class `com.ibm.tx.jta.TransactionManagerFactory.getTransactionManager()`.
+This may not work with future WebSphere releases. (see [https://stackoverflow.com/a/37187719](https://stackoverflow.com/a/37187719))

 A docker compose starts a PostgreSQL database and a WebSphere Traditional server 9.0.0.4 with a datasource to the database.
 The WebSphere container is based on the official IBM image from [docker hub](https://hub.docker.com/r/ibmcom/websphere-traditional/)